luca65536/kafka-demo/fastapi/README.md

 ## Description

-Our Fancy API provides various endpoints to perform actions like retrieving items, filtering data, and more.
+Our fancy API provides various endpoints to perform actions like retrieving items, filtering data, and more.

 ## Documentation